slipstream/SlipStreamDocumentation/docs/release_notes/candidate_releases.rst

 that you are in the correct directory and that everything has been setup correctly.
 Contact support if you cannot resolve the issues.

-The next step is to initialize the database with the indicies and mappings for the SlipStream resources. **This must be done before any documents are migrated from the old database.**  Execute the following commands::
+The next step is to initialize the database with the indices and mappings for the SlipStream resources. **This must be done before any documents are migrated from the old database.**  Execute the following commands::